 Type of Metal

 - White, Rose or Yellow?

-Many people make the mistake of getting their eternity bands too small (size of ring around).
+Many people make the mistake of getting their eternity bands too small (size of ring around the finger).
 It is an issue that comes up more often for thicker bands than the daintier, pave (continuous diamonds around) bands.